Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 # Add a custom quote for a subscriber

-This tutorial demonstrates how to add a custom quote for a subscriber using the Quoteable API.
-This process allows subscribers to include their own personalized quotes in their quote rotation.
+This tutorial demonstrates how to add a custom quote for a subscriber using the Quoteable Service API.
+This process lets subscribers include their own personalized quotes in their quote rotation.

 <div class="tutorial-duration">
   <div class="icon-container">